ibm-cloud-docs/watsonxdata/known_issues.md

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## CPG Import/Export not supported for account-scoped {{site.data.keyword.lakehouse_short}} instances
+{: #known_issue53465}

+For the {{site.data.keyword.lakehouse_short}} instances, which are now account-scoped, the Common Policy Gateway (CPG) import/export functionality is not supported.
+Any attempt to use these features will fail and return the following error message:
+`import/export features will not be supported for this instance: <instanceID>`.

 ## Spark 4.0 fails to execute SQL queries in ANSI mode with provided configuration
 {: #known_issue52490}